MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_DEMO.md

       using EntityFrameworkExample.Models;
 ```

-4. In the **IRepository** code block, press Enter and then type the following code.
+4. In the **IRepository.cs** code block, press Enter, and then type the following code.

   ```cs
       IEnumerable<Person> GetPeople();